FaisalUmair/udemy-downloader-gui/README.md

 3. Run npm start

-The courses will be downloaded in the same folder under downloads directory.
+The courses will be downloaded in the user's download directory.